GabrielZZZ/MT-scenario-runner-for-CARLA/Notes/MRs for simulator functions.md

 ## 1. Spawning Actors
 We can monitor the outputs by the collision results, and location data after spawned.

+**The code does not allow to spawn two actors at the same or very close location to avoid collision.**

+By running the iteration loop of trying to spawn the actor near the ego vehicle, the spawn function has no problem found.

 - **Scenario 1**: Two actors spawned at the same position should either collide immediately or occupy the same space.
+  - The scenario cannot be loaded.
   - #### MRP<sub>FollowDirection</sub>:
     - Spawn a third actor around the two actors, should not affect the situation of the two actors.
 E.g., one actor may fly because of the collision, then adding a third non-contact actor should not affect the track of "fly".
   - #### MRP<sub>PropertyVariations</sub>: